JeffreyTangMain/Various-Userscripts/README.md

 LoL Esports Redirector: Automatically sends you to the live page for lolesports.com and will refresh if drops aren't working.
 I spent a long time on this and still don't know if it's working properly.

+Pick'ems Guesser: Automatically does pick'ems for you based on fan trends.

 Twitch Drop Claim: If you load the Twitch drop page, this extension will automatically pick it up for you.